 In partnership with industry and government, the UBC Clean Energy Research Centre: Clean, Connected and Safe Transportation Testbed (Transportation Testbed project) will be an exciting, city-scale, living laboratory that will emulate critical links between energy, transportation, Information and Communications Technology (ICT) and urban design.
-It has been designed as a unique national platform to develop the next generation of clean, connected and safe transportation systems for businesses and communities across the country.
-This world-leading approach reflects the evolution in transportation systems from passive, distinct entities into an interconnectedness of people, information, technologies, devices and products.
+It has been designed as a unique national platform to develop the next generation of clean, connected, and safe transportation systems for businesses and communities across the country.
+This world-leading approach reflects the evolution of transportation systems from passive, distinct entities into an interconnectedness of people, information, technologies, devices and products.

 Campus & Community Planning: Planning and development permit